rmshimomura/rmshimomura/README.md

-### Olá 👋
+### Hello! 👋

-Algumas informações:
+Some info:

-- 🔭 Atualmente no quarto semestre de Ciências da Computação
+- 🔭 Current on the fourth semester of Computer Science
-- 🌱 Atualmente estudando linguagem C e Java, futuramente Python...
+- 🌱 Studying C language and Java, Python on the future...
-- 📫 Entre em contato: shimomura.rodrigo@uel.br
+- 📫 Contact: shimomura.rodrigo@uel.br

 <p align="center">